vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-hive.md

       exec: "select userid from mooc.users"

       # Specifies the column names from the users table to fields.
-      # Their values are used as the source of the userId (nebula.fields) property defined in Nebula Graph
+      # Their values are used as the source of the userId (nebula.fields) property defined in Nebula Graph.
       # If more than one column name is specified, separate them with commas.
       # fields for the HIVE and nebula.fields for Nebula Graph must have the one-to-one correspondence relationship.
       fields: [userid]